RootKit-Org/AI-Aimbot/README.md

 2. Make sure you have a pet Python (aka install python) - https://www.python.org/

+***IF YOU GET THE FOLLOWING ERROR `python is not recognized as an internal or external command, operable program, or batch file` Watch This: https://youtu.be/E2HvWhhAW0g***

+***IF YOU GET THE FOLLOWING ERROR `pip is not recognized as an internal or external command, operable program, or batch file` Watch This: https://youtu.be/zWYvRS7DtOg***

 3. (Windows Users) Open up either `PowerShell` or `Command Prompt`.
 This can be done by pressing the Windows Key and searching for one of those applications.

 4. To install `PyTorch` go to this website, https://pytorch.org/get-started/locally/, and Select the stable build, your OS, Pip, Python and CUDA 11.3.
 Then select the text that is generated and run that command.